 2. THE DIGITAL WORLD AND US

-The second part of the curriculum explores our relationship with the digital world, specifically how technology affects our lives and moderates our behavior.
-The primary goal is to raise awareness and inspire student engagement in issues that are central to their online world.
+With about half of the world’s population now online, we explore our relationship with the digital world - specifically how technology affects our lives and moderates our behavior.
+The primary goal of this module is to raise awareness and inspire student engagement in issues that are central to their lives.

-Cyberpsychology – Identity – Privacy – Transparency – Online Empathy – Online Friendships & Relationships – Digital Ethics – Distraction, Boredom & Overuse – Social/Anti-Social Media – Digital Activism – Diversity of Thought – The Digital Divide – Digital Rights - Hacking
+Cyberpsychology – Identity – Privacy – Online Empathy – Online Friendship & Relationships – Digital Ethics – Distraction, Boredom & Overuse – Social/Anti-Social Media – Digital Activism – Diversity of Thought – The Digital Divide & Digital Rights

 3. DIGITAL MEDIA LITERACY

-The interactive properties of the Internet have broken down barriers and unleashed both powerful creative and troubling forces that require new skills of students.
-This section for the curriculum is designed to empower students through becoming savvy consumers and sophisticated “prosumers” of digital content.
+The interactive properties of the internet have broken down barriers and unleashed forces that are powerful, creative and troubling - and require new skills of students.
+This module is designed to empower students through becoming savvy, critical consumers and sophisticated “prosumers” of digital content.

-Digital Reading & Writing – Remix Culture – The Digital Media Revolution – Online Propaganda – Memes – Smart Search & Research – Wikipedia – Knowledge and Information in the Digital Age
+Digital Reading & Writing – Remix Culture – The Digital Media Revolution – Online Propaganda (Mind of Media) – Memes – Smart Search & Research – Wikipedia – Critical Thinking in the Digital Age

 4. THE DARK SIDE OF THE WEB

-No study of the Internet would be complete without casting light on one of the largest and most controversial areas of the Internet.
-The forces of the Dark Web may wreck havoc not only on the Internet, but also on our physical world.
-At the same time, the measures to contain this threat may also profoundly change the Internet as we know it.
+No study of the internet would be complete without casting light on one of the largest, least known, yet most controversial areas of the internet.
+The Dark Web may wreck havoc not only on the net, but also on our physical world.
+At the same time, the measures to contain this threat may also profoundly change the nature of the internet as we know it.

-Cyberwarfare & Cyberterrorism – Cybercrime – The Dark Web
+Anonymity - Cybercrime, Cyberwarfare & Cyberterrorism – The Dark Web

 5. THE WEB WE WANT

-The curriculum ends with a close examination of how the ideals that accompanied the early Internet have evolved, and the visions and concerns of a range of activists, thinkers, and technologists about the future of the web.
+The curriculum ends with a close examination of how the ideals that accompanied the early internet have evolved, and the visions and questions of a range of activists, thinkers, and technologists about the future of the web.